pippim/pippim.github.io/test.md

 It uses `/_layouts/test.html` layout file.

+It uses `/assets/js/test-search.js` instead of `search.js`.

-Test changes to `page-header-buttons` without effecting whole website.
+Test changes to `page-header-buttons` in `test-search.js` without effecting whole website.

 After testing, copy code changes to other layouts `default.html`, `hrb.html`, `post.html` and  `programs.html`

-Note that `page.html` is frozen copy from when project started and contains Cayman Theme defaults for historical reference purposes.
+Note that `_layouts/page.html` is frozen copy from when project started and contains Cayman Theme defaults for historical reference purposes.

 ---